 - What relationship do you see with the results of your self-assessment inventories for interests, abilities, and career values?

 - Do you see any relationship between the results of your self-assessment inventories for interests, abilities, and career values and some of the academic programs you are considering?
 Some possible career paths?

-Clarifying and higher order questions during the advisor and advisor-advisee session are critical to helping students see the relationships between elements of their planning and developing a deeper understanding of it.
-The three Blooms taxonomies are shown below with their component sections that can help advisors guide higher order questions in each of the taxonomies.
+Clarifying and higher-order questions during the advisor and advisor-advisee sessions are critical to helping students see the relationships between elements of their planning and developing a deeper understanding of it.
+The three Bloom's taxonomies are shown below with their component sections that can help advisors guide higher-order questions in each of the taxonomies.

 The flipped model puts more of the responsibility for learning on the shoulders of students while giving them greater impetus to experiment (Educause, 2012, p.
 2).
 In a flipped advising approach, the student should come better prepared to the advising session.
 This goal is to diminish the need of the advisor to use the advising session as a means of primarily presenting information to students.
 Instead, the focus of the session shifts to helping students make meaning of their academic and career planning.
 Thus precious time is freed to help students with their planning and decision-making.